Chigzzer/Sign-Up-Form/README.md

 * Check form is filled properly prior to submitting
 * code to make sure emails match
 * remove saved login box
+* Requirements add logo as well as colour code for colourblind people